Epitalon vs NAD+: Telomeres vs Cellular Energy

 NAD+

-Coenzyme — fuels 500+ enzymatic reactions including DNA repair and energy production
+Coenzyme used in hundreds of enzymatic reactions, including DNA repair and energy production

 Administration